adityasant1998/azuremlnanodegree-capstoneproject/README.md

 AutoML's best model was deployed to ensure optimal performance in real-world applications.
 Deployment process:

+### Environment Details

+I have created a custom mlvenv.yml file as shown below, I have pasted this is the default directory of my workspace (./mlvenv.yml)

 Model Registration and Download:

 The best AutoML model was selected and registered for deployment.